Graduate Student Fellowships

 |Ned Johnson Fund||Also known as the Avian Genetics Fund, supports ornithological research|

 To apply for research funds, students must complete an application form and have it endorsed by their major adviser.
 In addition, the student must prepare a short (less than 2 page) proposal that outlines the research to be conducted.
-These materials should be submitted to Eileen Lacey.
-The exact deadline varies but is typically in early April of each year.
+These materials should be submitted to Associate Director Jim McGuire.
+The exact deadline varies but typically is in early April of each year.

 In some years, if funding permits, a second round of proposals will be considered during the fall semester; in this case, a separate call for funds will be announced early in the fall term.